 6. Increases Calcium Absorption

-Certain studies have found that inulin helps improve absorption of electrolytes, including calcium and possibly magnesium.
+Certain studies have found that increasing your fiber intake may help improve absorption of electrolytes, including calcium and possibly magnesium.
 How so?
-It comes down to inulin’s beneficial prebiotic effects within the gut, specifically how it helps the growth of beneficial intestinal bacteria that are needed for various metabolic functions.
-(7)
+It comes down to the beneficial effects of prebiotic inulin within the gut.

-A 2005 study published in the American Journal of Clinical Nutrition found that in high-risk populations for calcium deficiency (especially younger girls and older women), the use of chicory inulin helps increase proper absorption of calcium, which might offer protection against disorders like osteoporosis in the long term.
-Daily consumption of a combination of prebiotic short- and long-chain inulin-type fructans significantly increased calcium enough to enhance bone mineralization during pubertal growth.
+A 2005 study published in the American Journal of Clinical Nutrition found that in high-risk populations for calcium deficiency (especially younger girls and older women), the use of chicory inulin helps increase proper absorption of calcium, which may enhance bone mineralization and protection against disorders like osteoporosis.

 - gastrointestinal health